...

 Hanagurise Rock (鼻栗瀬)

 Around 300 meters from Ainoshima’s southeast coast, there is a gigantic basalt.
-The sea cave with a height of 200 meters looks similar to a monocle, which is why the locals called it Megane Rock (めがね岩).
+The sea cave, with a height of 200 meters, resembles a monocle, which is why the locals call it Megane Rock (めがね岩).

 Ⓒ 一般社団法人新宮町おもてなし協会